ajomuch92/use-input-handler/README.md

 # Use Input Handler

-A simple custom hook for React to use as input change event handler.
+A simple and light custom hook for React to use as input change event handler.

 ### Breaking changes
 * Adding support for dynamic types using <T>